 Upload a desktop organizer wallpaper & save it as your desktop background

-Your organizer wallpaper will provide an organizational framework for arranging icons on your computer desktop.
-You can create your very own wallpaper using a free program such as PicMonkey or Canva (check out this PicMonkey tutorial to see how easy it is!).
+Your desktop background organizer will provide an organizational framework for arranging icons on your computer desktop by category.
+You can create your very own wallpaper using a free graphic design program such as Canva.

 As you design your wallpaper, you’ll need to determine the most common 3-6 broad categories of files that you tend to save on your desktop.
 For example, my files tend to fall into one of four categories: